Connecticut Healthcare Administration Certificate Programs

 With a newly earned healthcare administration certificate, CT graduates may be ready to tackle the challenges posed by this field throughout the state.

 At the technical certificate level, you may find work as a medical records technician.
 People in this role handle patient information in a secure, legal, and ethical manner.
-Each year, they bring in an average of $45,580 per year (Bureau of Labor Statistics, 2016).
-Job openings for medical records technicians are expected to increase 10% by 2024 (O*Net, 2016).
+Each year, they bring in an average of $54,390 per year.
+Job openings for medical records technicians are expected to increase 6% between 2018 and 2028.

 If you enjoy working directly with patients, you may start out as a patient representative.
-These first-line customer representatives earn an average healthcare administration salary of $39,660 annually (BLS, 2016).
-O*Net expects job openings to swell 8% from 2014 through 2024 (2016).
+These first-line customer representatives earn an average healthcare administration salary of $42,500 annually.

 Medical services management is a huge part of this field.
 This job title is suitable for many certificate specialties, such as a long-term healthcare management certificate.
 CT has plenty of nursing homes, rehab centers, hospitals, and clinics that rely on skilled management.
-Currently, medical services managers earn a mean annual income of $126,850 (BLS, 2016).
-A 9% increase in job openings is expected by 2024 (O*Net, 2016).
+Currently, medical services managers earn a mean annual income of $130,510.
+A 15% increase in job openings is expected over the decade leading up to 2028.

 Make a decision today that can change your future and improve the future of healthcare in Connecticut.